gaspare-mascolino/knowledge/docs/pages/music.md

 - EQ multi-width
 - ED dynamic

-4. Cut the useless frequencies with low pass and high pass filter.
+4. Bracketing, cut the useless frequencies with low pass and high pass filter.
 Low frequencies 18dB for octave, high frequencies 12dB for octave gaining headroom.

 5. Delete Resonance between 1000Hz-3000Hz, short bell to analyze and down the frequency in that point.

 6. Compression: Ratio 4:1, Release fast.
-Using it in order to increase the loudness lower the peak or gained headroom (optical compressor for vocal)
+Using it in order to increase the loudness lower the peak or gained headroom (optical compressor for vocal) (Middle-Low tracks)

 7. Demasking, free some frequencies take from other instruments (EQ linear with subtraction technique):
   - clean up with low-pass and high pass filter